-Many Japanese companies such as Hitachi and Fujitsu are introducing a “job-type” (job-kei in Japanese) system.
+Many Japanese companies such as Hitachi and Fujitsu are introducing a “job-type” (job-gata in Japanese) system.
 The term “job-type” will not be familiar to Europeans, so we will draw on a series in the Nikkei Business to explain the background to this change.

 It’s common practice in Japan to hire full time, permanent staff, usually straight out of university, known as “seishain” with a ‘blank contract’ and no clear definition of the content of the work or the location of employment.
 Many Japanese commentators call this the “membership type” system, because the new recruit has in effect become a member of a corporate community.
 I like to use Trompenaars Hampden-Turner’s description of Japanese companies being a “family” company too, even if the founding family are no longer in control.

-In contrast to this, the “job type” system is comonly used in Europe and the US, where the company and the individual have a carefully worded employment contract, and the content of the job and remuneration are clearly set out in advance.
+In contrast to this, the “job type” system is commonly used in Europe and the US, where the company and the individual have a carefully worded employment contract, and the content of the job and remuneration are clearly set out in advance.

 |Job type||Membership type|